 4. Save electricity.
 Un-plug all appliances including your PC when not in use.
 Best to use power strips for multiple appliances and un-plug these so you cut-off most if not, all at the same time.
 You will see a dip your electricity bill when you start doing this.

 6. When going on a trip, start travelling responsibly.
 Pack light to avoid excess baggage fees and carbon emissions.
 Travel to cultural and natural sights but make sure your activities do not destroy the traditions and environment you visit.
 Start giving back to communities whose natural and traditional resources are threatened or endangered, or even join volunteer trips.

 7. Last but not the least, get educated, enlightened, pro-active in being green.
 Make sure to learn at least one sustainable tip a day.
 There are millions of resources online.
 Yahoo Green is a great portal with many useful sources on living green, nature, food & health, recycling, energy, technology and other essential topics.
 You can also follow us on Twitter for more on sustainability practices.

 These may be small and simple steps, but if done altogether with your ‘hood and city, and serve as an example for your province or region, more people will take notice and before you know it, millions in the country will follow suit.
 When we make a difference in our own small way, collectively, this will make a big impact and perhaps, we can convince our so called “public servants”, to start doing their jobs, too.

 To know more about green, eco-friendly and sustainable practices for your community, join our Society!

-Posted on November 3, 2012, in Eco Conservation, Good Governance and tagged climate change, climate mitigation, disaster preparedness, eco solid waste management, eco-friendly, good governance, Recyle, resilience, sustainability, UNEP.
+Posted on November 3, 2012, in Eco Conservation, Good Governance and tagged climate change, climate mitigation, eco solid waste management, eco-friendly, good governance, Recyle, resilience, sustainability, UNEP.
 Bookmark the permalink.
 Leave a comment.